rust-lang/cargo/src/doc/man/cargo-install.md

 {{/option}}

 {{#option "`--path` _path_" }}
-Filesystem path to local crate to install.
+Filesystem path to local crate to install from.
 {{/option}}

 {{#option "`--list`" }}